Changes to the dog warden service will be introduced on the 1st April 2019 as part of service reductions by Merthyr Tydfil County Borough Council.

 The legal position regarding stray dogs is comprehensively covered by the Environmental Protection Act 1990.
 This Act imposes upon the Council a statutory duty to deal with stray dogs.
-This duty is currently undertaken by the Council’s dog warden service.
+This duty is currently undertaken by the Council’s Environmental Health Department.

 Many people think of a stray dog as one without a home but this is not the case.
-A stray dog is any dog that is roaming freely and not under the control of any person, irrespective of whether it has a home, an identification tag or a micro-chip.
+A stray dog is any dog that is roaming freely and not under the control of any person, irrespective of whether it has a home, has been micro-chipped or is wearing a collar and tag.
+ALL dogs MUST be micro chipped by law and wear a collar with a tag stating the owners name and address.

 All dogs must be kept under control at all times.
 This includes preventing them from being aggressive, straying, barking unnecessarily and keeping them on a lead where appropriate.

-The dog warden service is not responsible for dogs that are mistreated or neglected, please contact the RSPCA.
+The Council is not responsible for dogs that are mistreated or neglected, please contact the RSPCA.

 The Police have a legal responsibility to deal with all dogs irrespective of size or breed that is dangerously out of control in a public place, especially if the owner is known.
 If you require the police action for dangerous or banned dogs contact the police on 101 or enquire at your local police station.